FishysPop/typesense-pterodacyl/README.md

 2. Configure the necessary secrets in your GitHub repository settings
 3. Push changes to the main branch to trigger the workflow

-The workflow builds an image based on the official Typesense image (latest) and pushes it to ghcr.io/fishyspop/typesense-pterodactyl with the following tag:
+The workflow builds an image based on the official Typesense image (30.0.rc11) for both AMD64 and ARM64 architectures and pushes it to ghcr.io/fishyspop/typesense-pterodactyl with the following tag:
-- latest
+- 30.0.rc11

 ## Configuration